Ganners/dyndns_linode/README.md

 DynDNS for Linode implementation in Go
 ======================================

 This has been developed specifically for Linode (sorry!).
-It runs the process in a daemon in the background.
-You'll just want to fill in the launch-daemon.sh script and run it.
-Might make sense to start it up in your Init.d.
+It runs the process in a daemon.

-It will basically update the IP address to your current external IP on a given domain and sub domain.
+It will basically update the IP address to your current external IP on the specified domain/subdomains.

 Installation
 ------------